 |y.
 Failing to self-report to the Commandant's Office or other administration official when arrested by law enforcement off campus for any charge/charges or involvement in any type of incident with the probability of criminal proceeding resulting.||2||10|

-|E. Alcohol, Drugs, and Controlled Substances (See Appendix B)
+E. Alcohol, Drugs, and Controlled Substances (See Appendix B)

 2. Students who obtain alcohol and distribute alcohol to persons under the legal drinking age will face a Class I conduct charge of "Unauthorized sale and/or transfer of marijuana, narcotics, alcohol and other controlled substances."

 3. Any cadet found guilty of a second alcohol offense will be referred to the Aptitude Review Board to be processed for possible suspension or dismissal.
+Cadets found guilty of a second alcohol offense may be mandated to see the MMA Behavioral Health Counselor.

 4. Offenses: Designer Drugs, including, but not limited to, synthetic drugs (K2, spice, herbal potpourri, etc.)